openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         '...' expression
         ;

-Such form of expression may be used only within the array literal (see :ref:`Array Literal`) or argument passing.
-The type of *expression* should be of array type (see :ref:`Array Types`) otherwise a compile-time error is generated.
+A *spread expression* can be used only within the array literal (see :ref:`Array Literal`) or argument passing.
+The *expression* must be of array type (see :ref:`Array Types`).
+Otherwise, a compile-time error occurs.

+A *spread expression* for arrays can be evaluated as follows:

+-  At compilation time by the compiler if *expression* is constant (see :ref:`Constant Expressions`);
+-  During program execution otherwise.

-Evaluation of the spread expression for arrays can be performed by the compiler during compilation if *expression* is a constant one (see :ref:`Constant Expressions`) or during program execution otherwise.
-Evaluation breaks an array which is referred by *expression* into a sequence of values and this sequence is used in place where spread expression is used.
-It can be an assignment or call of function or method.
+An array referred by the *expression* is broken by the evaluation into a sequence of values.
+This sequence is used where spread expression is used.
+It can be an assignment, or call of a function or a method.

 .. code-block:: typescript
    :linenos:

     let array1 = [1, 2, 3]
     let array2 = [4, 5]
     let array3 = [...array1, ...array2] // spread array1 and array2 elements
        // while building new array literal during compile-time console.log(array3) // prints [1, 2, 3, 4, 5]